Kyle-Shal/expressions-and-plotting/README.md

 ## ✍️ Authors <a name = "authors"></a>

 - Theodore Norvell - Idea, writing most of the classes and providing instructions to finish the project
-- [@kyle-shal](https://github.com/Kyle-Shal) - Implmeneted the expression classes used inside the plotter.
+- [@kyle-shal](https://github.com/Kyle-Shal) - Implemented the expression classes used inside the plotter.

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>